adonisgarciac/ocp-ztp/README.md

 ```

 You can use the directory structure under out/argocd/example as a reference for the structure and content of your Git repository.
+Modify siteconfig and acmpolicygenerator according to your environment.

 2. Modify out/argocd/deployment/argocd-openshift-gitops-patch.json with the right versions.